The 7th edition of the APA Manual was released on October 1, 2019. There were many different changes outlined in this new edition.

 These changes are interspersed in this guide when appropriate.
 If you want to read more about these changes, review the 7th edition of the APA manual which you can check out at the Circulation Desk.

-The following is a guide to the 6th edition of the Publication Manual of the American Psychological Association(APA).
+The following is a guide to the Publication Manual of the American Psychological Association(APA).
 Examples are given to illustrate how various types of publications are formatted in the APA style, including:

 One of the reasons people hate creating citations is that they wait until they are finishing with everything to create the citations.
 If you format them correctly as you go along with writing your paper, it can cause a lot less headaches.